ska-telescope/developer.skatelescope.org/src/howto/push_branch.rst

   git commit -m "abc-123-add-awesome-code"

 When you are ready, you can **push** your code to the remote repository in gitlab.
-It's good policy to only push when you code passes all the tests (if that's the case).
+If your team is using a main-branch-policy its a good practice to only push your code when it passes all the tests (if that's the case).

 .. code:: bash

   git push

-If the branch as not been previously pushed to gitalb a message will apear in the command output that will provide the command to do this.
+If the branch has not been previously pushed to gitlab a message will appear in the command output that will provide the command to do this.

 .. code:: bash